-Let’s dive in more deeply into advantages, and meet the pros and cons of React Native.
+Let’s dive more deeply into the advantages, and meet the pros and cons of React Native.

 When to use React Native?

-To keep it short, all app makers that want their apps to work on all devices, both Android and iOS operating systems, yet still keep it all in one codebase only.
+To keep it short, all mobile app makers that want their apps to work on all devices, and two platforms – Android and iOS, yet still keep it all in one codebase only.

-The most important difference between native apps and cross-platform apps is that native apps are made to work on a particular operating system.
-That means they can use all the blessings of that system, yet it cannot work anywhere else beside.
+The most important difference between native apps and cross-platform apps is that native app is made to work on a particular operating system.
+That means they can use all the blessings of that system, yet it cannot work anywhere else besides.